 Classification by Architectural Style

 AI systems are also categorized by their architectural design, i-e, the way they process information, represent knowledge, and learn.
 This classification reveals how different AI systems are built and how they operate, from rule-based logic engines to data-driven learning models.
+The choice of architecture ultimately shapes the AI tech stack that an engineering team assembles for a given use case.

 Symbolic & Rule‑Based AI